Election Insights

 What is universality?

 Imagine uncovering patterns so robust they hold true across the globe, regardless of country, culture, or rules.
-This is the essence of universality — simple, universal trend hidden within the chaos of complex systems like elections.
+This is the essence of universality — simple, universal trends hidden within the chaos of complex systems like elections.

 Universal distribution of scaled specific margins